 What could be triggering my dog's asthma attacks?

 Triggers of asthma in dogs can vary widely.
-In fact, your dog's asthma may be triggered by many of the same things that can trigger asthma in people.
+In fact, your dog's asthma may be set off by many of the same things that can trigger asthma in people.
 Some common culprits include: